Obamacare Is off Life Support — for Now

 The Trump administration is nowhere near done with its anti-Obamacare agenda.
 Verma announced last week that she would be open to states rewriting their Medicaid-expansion laws to include work requirements, a provision the Obama administration had blocked.
 President Trump and other Republicans are still hoping to repeal, or at least weaken, the law’s individual mandate, a move that would deal a significant blow to Obamacare’s structure.
 The individual marketplaces, so neglected by the administration, remain trouble spots in some states.

-But all things considered, a year after President Trump’s election, the law that has almost died so many times is in better shape than almost anyone would have imagined.
+But all things considered, a year after President Trump’s election, the law that has undergone so many near-death experiences is in better shape than almost anyone would have imagined.

 Comments